GLOBAL BENCHMARK FAQS

 Six Useful Tips for a Complete Submission

-#1: Show don’t just tell – The more evidence attached the less explanation needed. – With attached evidence, it is easier for us to review and evaluate.
+#1: Show don’t just tell – The more evidence attached the less explanation needed. – With the attached evidence, it is easier for us to review and evaluate.
 Show proof of policy changes, add only screenshots of specific document sections or website forms; don’t attach complex documents.
-Evidence can be anything that helps visualise your events, campaigns or policies such as:
+Evidence can be anything that helps visualise your events, campaigns, or policies such as:

 - Screenshots or images of documents

 - Flyers, banners or collateral from campaigns

 - Video still images

 - Publications (pdfs)